An 8m podcast on the recommended route.

 Stage 4 — Extend the Breadth — Practise Enterprise Architecture

-Now, finally, you are ready to train to be an Enterprise Architect.
+You are finally ready to train to be an Enterprise Architect.
 Here is my definition of an EA.

 An Enterprise Architect is a polymath, with exceptional depth in one or two areas of technology.